bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Faction Stashes

 **Description**:

-Shared storage specifically for faction members.

-**Features**:

-- Centralized stash accessible by all members of a faction.
+Provides a centralized stash shared by all members of a faction.
+Items can have a set price, managed by stock, and cannot be purchased if the stock is empty.
-- Configurable permissions and item logs.

 **Video**: